lhk/dbtest/README.md

-just a test how to connect to the db with c#
+C# can connect to the DB.
+There is a tool called LINQ to SQL.
+The representations for tables are created automatically.